mapbox/storytelling/README.md

     accessToken: 'YOUR_ACCESS_TOKEN',
     showMarkers: true,
     markerColor: '#3FB1CE',
+    theme: 'light',
+    use3dTerrain: false,
-    title: 'Story Title Goes Here',
+    title: 'The Title Text of this Story',
-    subtitle: 'A subtitle going into more detail goes here',
+    subtitle: 'A descriptive and interesting subtitle to draw in the reader',
     byline: 'By a Digital Storyteller',
-    footer: 'Sources and citations, etc. live down at the bottom of the story',
+    footer: 'Source: source citations, etc.',
-    chapters: [...]
+    chapters: [
-  }
+        {
 ```

 6. **Add as many `chapters` in your template as needed.** You'll need a `,` between each section, but no comma at the end.
 Here is what a `chapter` looks like:

 ```
 {
-            id: 'identifier',
+            id: 'slug-style-id',
             alignment: 'left',
+            hidden: false,
-            title: 'Title',
+            title: 'Display Title',
             image: './path/to/image/source.png',
-            description: 'Copy these sections to add to your story.',
+            description: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.',
             location: {
-                center: [-77.020636, 38.886900],
+                center: [-122.418398, 37.759483],
-                zoom: 13.5,
+                zoom: 8.5,
                 pitch: 60,
-                bearing: -43.2
+                bearing: 0
             },
+            mapAnimation: 'flyTo',
+            rotateAnimation: false,
+            callback: '',
             onChapterEnter: [],
             onChapterExit: []
-        }
+        },
 ```

 7. **Fill out your sections as needed.**  Give each section a unique name in the section `id` property.
 This will become the HTML `div` `id`, so avoid spaces in the name.
 The `title`, `description` properties are optional.
 The `description` supports HTML tags.
 If you have an image that goes with that section of the story, add the path to the image in the `image` property.

 8. For `location`, you can use the `helper.html` file to help you determine the map's position.
 This tool prints the location settings of the map on the screen in a format ready for copy/paste into the template.
+Optionally, you can change the style in this file to your [custom style](https://docs.mapbox.com/mapbox-gl-js/example/custom-style-id/).

 9. Repeat until you have the location entered for each of your sections.